-This bill prohibits hospitals and certain other health facilities from taking action against a patient care staff for initiating a process to examine whether to accept an additional patient assignment, or for failing to accept an additional patient assignment.
+This bill prohibits hospitals and certain other health facilities from taking action against a patient care staff for initiating a process to examine whether to accept an additional patient assignment, or for failing to accept an additional patient assignment when the patient care staff reasonably determines accepting the additional assignment may create an unnecessary danger to a patient's life, health, or safety.
 It also requires notice to individuals whose conduct may be reviewed as part of a root cause analysis of an adverse health event, and provides the requirement for the commissioner to publish an annual report on adverse health events does not expire.